 Tours & Outreach

-The Garden offers Tours, Ecology Field Trips, Science Night Outreach Presentations, Teacher Resource Guide Books, and Teacher Training Workshops.
-Our programs are designed to align with the Science Content Standards for California Public Schools and the new California Environmental Education Initiative (EEI).
+Our popular school programs are designed to align with the Science Content Standards for California Public Schools, Next Generation Science Standards, and the California Environmental Education Initiative (EEI).

 Topics covered by our school program tours, labs, and outreach: